The digestive system includes the esophagus, stomach, liver, pancreas, gallbladder, small intestine and large intestine.

 There are a number of ways to diagnose Crohn’s disease.
 Your doctor will first analyze your symptoms and do a physical exam before ordering tests.
 Tests that diagnose Crohn’s disease include:

-- Barium X-rays of the colon or small intestine
+- Barium X-rays/CT scans/MRI scans of the colon or small intestine

 - Stool analysis

-The most common treatment for Crohn’s disease is over-the-counter and prescription medicines.
-Patients can use over-the-counter medicines to treat diarrhea and other mild symptoms, but prescription medications will be needed to control inflammation in the intestines and keep the disease from causing other symptoms.
+The most common treatment for Crohn’s disease is prescription medication.
+Patients can use over-the-counter medicines to treat diarrhea and other mild symptoms, but prescription medications will be needed to control inflammation in the intestines and prevent complications of the disease from occurring.
 Medications can help heal damaged tissue and postpone the need for surgery.

 Some of these drugs include: